bastuckn/f1_ml_race_predictor/README.md

 - Data ingestion from F1 data sources
 - Feature engineering and dataset preparation
 - Model training, evaluation, and versioning
+- Prediction step and output

 ### To-Do:

-- Also output actual race result
 - Background prediction service on a Raspberry Pi
 - Persistent storage of predictions
 - An API to retrieve the latest predictions
+- Hard-code driver lineup for 2026?

 # Install Dependencies